 What Brewing Method is perfect for Light roast coffee beans

 Light roast beans have delicate floral, fruity, and earthy notes that are best brought out through pour-over brewing.
-This manual method gives coffee lovers the chance to experiment and dial in variables like water temperature and flow rate.
+This manual method gives you the chance to experiment and dial in variables like water temperature and flow rate.
 Finding the right balance is key to coaxing subtle flavors from light roasts.

 Avoid methods like the French press which do not filter out coffee oils and sediments.
-These can make light roasts taste muddled.
+These methods can make light roasts taste muddled.

 Features of light roast